ssavi-ict/DevOPS-Career-Track-Poridhi/Projects/Assignment#2/README.md

-# Assignment 2: Integrate VM with flask web app
+# Assignment 2: Integrate VNET with flask web app

 # Run This Application
 1. Using Terminal: